14-year-old Student, Radha Mehta, Launches Social Network for UN Sustainable Development Goals Impact | Devdiscourse

-MUMBAI and SAN JOSE, California, Oct.
-1, 2019 /PRNewswire/ -- Radha Mehta, a 14-year-old student at The Harker School in San Jose, CA, has launched a new social network (https:dg.edcast.com) that includes many noteworthy features of leading social networks, such as Facebook and Instagram, but focused on addressing social impact problems including climate change, hunger, poverty, gender equality and many more.
+Radha Mehta, a 14-year-old student at The Harker School in San Jose, CA, has launched a new social network (https://sdg.edcast.com) that includes many noteworthy features of leading social networks, such as Facebook and Instagram, but focused on addressing social impact problems including climate change, hunger, poverty, gender equality and many more.

 Mehta has been inspired by the United Nations 17 Sustainable Development Goals -- and by Greta Thunberg, a 16-year-old climate-change activist from Sweden.